Kidder Breese: Early life and career

 Born in Philadelphia, Pennsylvania, Breese was appointed a U.S. Navy midshipman in November 1846 and served in the sloop of war Saratoga during the remainder of the war with Mexico.
 Sea duty continued until October 1851, when he was assigned to the Naval Academy to prepare for examination.
 Warranted a passed midshipman in June 1852, Breese took part in Commodore Matthew C. Perry's expedition to Japan for the next three years.

-In mid-1855, while serving with the Coast Survey, he was promoted to the ranks of master and lieutenant.
+In mid-1855, while serving with the United States Coast Survey, he was promoted to the ranks of master and lieutenant.
 He served in the sloop of war Preble in 1858 and 1859, during the Paraguay Expedition, and off Panama.
 Lieutenant Breese's next duties were as an officer of the sloop of war Portsmouth, off Africa, in 1860, and of the steamer San Jacinto from mid-1860 until late 1861.

 Civil War service

 While he was serving on the San Jacinto, the Civil War began.
 He was present when she stopped the British steamship RMS Trent and removed two Confederate agents, an incident that provoked a brief crisis in U.S. relations with Great Britain, known as the Trent Affair.

 From late 1861 Breese commanded part of the flotilla of mortar schooners that helped capture New Orleans in April 1862.

-Promoted to lieutenant commander in mid-1862, he served with Rear Admiral David Dixon Porter on the Mississippi River and off the Atlantic Coast for most of the rest of the conflict, distinguishing himself during the Siege of Vicksburg, commanding 2000 sailors and Marines in the successful land assault on Fort Fisher, and as Porter's Fleet Captain.
+Promoted to lieutenant commander in mid-1862, he served with Rear Admiral David Dixon Porter on the Mississippi River and off the United States East Coast for most of the rest of the conflict, distinguishing himself during the Siege of Vicksburg, commanding 2,000 sailors and Marines in the successful land assault on Fort Fisher, and as Porter's Fleet Captain.